samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Low_Volume.md

 **Description**:

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then run steadily, Moderate-
-> Hard, RPE8 for 15 minutes; run 10min Easy, RPE 4 to cool down for a total of
+> Hard, RPE8 for 15 minutes; run 10min Easy, RPE4 to cool down for a total of
 > about 35 minutes of running